CohenLabPrinceton/pvp/_docs/overview.rst

 are readily available and standardized across ventilator platforms, such as standard respiratory circuits and HEPA filters.
-We provide complete assembly of the PVP, including 3D-printable components, as well as justifications for selecting all actuators and sensors, as guidance to those who cannot source an exact match to components used here.
+We provide complete assembly of the PVP, including 3D-printable components, as well as justifications for selecting all actuators and sensors, as guidance to those who cannot source an exact match to components used in the Bill of Materials.

 PVP Hardware
 --------------